 It doesn't seem intellectually consistent for people to promote the idea that you cannot mix meat and milk in a broad sense based on their reasoning regarding the first verse and ignore the same logic or principle in reasoning with the others.
 I don't think I have ever heard anyone say "you can't eat eggs and poultry at the same meal" or "you cannot eat beef or lamb chops made from animals that are not exactly the same age."
 And even if they did, when I analyze these verses as whole instead of trying to build a conclusion on just one verse, the common trend of each of the verses seems to be more concerned with preservation of the animal's family line by not using it and the young at once, rather than simply not eating milk and meat or other things together.

 "Then the men rose from there and looked toward Sodom, and Abraham went with them to send them on the way.
 And the Lord said, 'Shall I hide from Abraham what I am doing, since Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him?'"
-Genesis 18:17-18 In the next chapter is says "Now the two angels came to Sodom in the evening, and Lot was sitting in the gate of Sodom.
-When Lot saw them, he rose to meet them, and he bowed himself with his face toward the ground."
-Genesis 19:1.
-Since according to the Bible one was God, and the others were angels God won't say not to commit sin then sin Himself, and when Abraham served meat and dairy when these holy beings came to visit him and it wasn't refused.
+(Genesis 18:17-18) In the next chapter is says "Now the two angels came to Sodom in the evening, and Lot was sitting in the gate of Sodom.
+When Lot saw them, he rose to meet them, and he bowed himself with his face toward the ground" (Genesis 19:1).
+Since according to the Bible one was God, and the others were angels, God won't say not to commit sin then sin Himself; and since -- when Abraham served meat and dairy when these holy beings came to visit him -- it wasn't refused.

-I don't eat meat or dairy products so I don't have a bone to pick with the meat and dairy rule or personal alternative motives to say eating meat and milk together is fine, because it won't affect me either way.
-However when I read similar verses on this subject of eating combinations, instead just picking one statement to support a rule of meat and milk separation Biblically the logic behind not mixing meat and milk outside of the specific context specified doesn't seem to hold up.
-The principle of these verses appears to be more of a matter of respect and care for creation by ensuring the conservation of a breed than simply not eating certain things together.
-Since in all these verses it specificity condemned consuming or using the mother/parent and the descendents all at once, not just discouraged eating eggs and chicken, milk and meat, and meat of vary ages in general.
+I don't eat meat or dairy products, so I don't have a bone to pick with the meat and dairy rule or personal alternative motives to say eating meat and milk together is fine, because it won't affect me either way.
+However when I read similar verses on this subject of eating combinations -- instead of just picking one statement to support a rule of meat and milk separation -- Biblically the logic behind not mixing meat and milk outside of the specific context specified doesn't seem to hold up.
+The principle of these verses appears to be more of a matter of respect and care for creation by ensuring the conservation of a breed than simply not eating certain things together, since in all these verses it specificity condemned consuming or using the mother/parent and the descendants all at once, not just discouraged eating eggs and chicken, milk and meat, and meat of vary ages in general.

-However if someone wants to avoid mixing dairy and meat I can respect that.
-And as I said I don't eat either so I really have no reason to be bothered by that limitation regardless.
+However if someone wants to avoid mixing dairy and meat, I can respect that.
+And as I said, I don't eat either, so I really have no reason to be bothered by that limitation regardless.
 I just want Biblical accuracy when giving reasons for things.
 I wouldn't stand in the way of conscientious people not doing something that isn't clearly sinful in itself if it won't hurt them.
-So if you are concerned about something and the alternative to avoid doing whatever it is does not go against the Scripture go for it.
+So if you are concerned about something and the alternative to avoid doing whatever it is does not go against the Scripture, go for it.
 But I wouldn't recommend making your personal standards the standard for everyone if the reasons are more individual than Biblical (and when I say Biblical I mean a clear universal rule regarding something).
-I don't make my own preferences laws for others even if it is healthy and I think Torah would agree (HaShem gave the first parents a plant based diet after all), I let others decide for themselves.
+I don't make my own preferences laws for others, even if it is healthy, and I think the Torah would agree -- (HaShem gave the first parents a plant based diet after all), so I let others decide for themselves.
 So just be informed about your decision.
-Food choices that fall within the guidelines of Torah are personal between you and HaShem.
+Food choices that fall within the guidelines of the Torah are personal between you and HaShem.